laravel/docs/fortify.md

 By default, Fortify throttles login attempts that are unique to the user's username / email address and their IP address.

-It is important to carefully consider whether your app requires additional throttling (such as IP address throttling) and customize to your requirements.
+It is important to carefully consider whether your application requires additional throttling (such as by IP address alone) and customize to your requirements.

 > [!WARNING]
-> Utilizing a mixture of throttling, [two factor authentication](/docs/{{version}}/fortify#two-factor-authentication), and an external web application firewall (WAF) will provide robust defence to your application and users.
+> Utilizing a mixture of throttling, [two factor authentication](/docs/{{version}}/fortify#two-factor-authentication), and an external web application firewall (WAF) will provide the most robust defense for your legitimate application users.

 <a name="customizing-authentication-redirects"></a>
 ### Customizing Redirects